-The 1394 header and USB header is a pin connection found on a computer motherboard that allow additional 1394 and USB connections to be added to the computer.
-For example, if you wanted to add additional USB connections to the front of your computer a USB add-on could be added into one of the drive bays and connected to the USB header.
+The 1394 header and USB header is a pin connection found on a computer motherboard that allow additional 1394 and USB (universal serial bus) connections to be added to the computer.
+For example, a USB add-on could be installed in one of the drive bays and connected to the USB header to add additional USB ports.
 The picture shows an example of what the 1394 and USB headers look like on a computer motherboard.

 Plugging a 1394 header cable into the USB header connection or the USB header cable into a 1394 connection will damage a motherboard.
 Always consult your motherboard manufacturer manual before connecting anything to the 1394 or USB header.

 Other types of motherboard headers

 A motherboard can have a header for any component that allows an external connection.
 Below is a listing of other types of headers you may have on your motherboard.
 Each of the below headers resemble the pictures of the headers mentioned earlier.

 - Game port and MIDI (musical instrument digital interface) header